googlearchive/platinum-push-messaging/README.md

 `<platinum-push-messaging>` sets up a [push messaging][1] subscription and allows you to define what happens when a push message is received.

-The element can be placed anywhere, but should only be used once in a page.
+The element should be placed inside of a [platinum-sw-register element](https://elements.polymer-project.org/elements/platinum-sw?active=platinum-sw-register) and should only be used once in a page.
 If there are multiple occurrences, only one will be active.

 # Sample